anonyco/FastestSmallestTextEncoderDecoder/README.md

 | Full Polyfill      | [7.0](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypedArray#Browser_compatibility) | [4.0](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypedArray#Browser_compatibility) | [11.6](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypedArray#Browser_compatibility)                             | [12.0\*\*](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypedArray#Browser_compatibility) | [10](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypedArray#Browser_compatibility)  | [5.1](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypedArray#Browser_compatibility) (Desktop) / [4.2](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypedArray#Browser_compatibility) (iOS) | [4.0](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypedArray#Browser_compatibility) | [1.0](https://gist.github.com/poshaughnessy/5718717a04db20a02e9fdb3fc16e2258) | [3.0](https://nodejs.org/docs/latest-v4.x/api/buffer.html#buffer_buffers_and_typedarray) |
 | Partial Polyfill\* | 1.0 | [0.6](https://en.wikipedia.org/wiki/Comparison_of_JavaScript_engines) | [7.0](https://en.wikipedia.org/wiki/Presto_\(browser_engine\)) (Desktop) / [9.5\*\*](https://en.wikipedia.org/wiki/Presto_\(browser_engine\)) (Mobile) | [12.0\*\*](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypedArray#Browser_compatibility) | [4.0](https://en.wikipedia.org/wiki/Comparison_of_JavaScript_engines) | [2.0](https://en.wikipedia.org/wiki/Comparison_of_JavaScript_engines)                       | 1.0 | [1.0](https://gist.github.com/poshaughnessy/5718717a04db20a02e9fdb3fc16e2258) | [0.10](https://nodejs.org/docs/latest-v0.10.x/api/index.html) |

+Also note that while this polyfill may work in these old browsers, it is very likely that the rest of your website will not (unless if you make a concious effort about it which I would not reccomend because noone uses or should use these old browsers).

 \* Partial polyfill means that `Array` will be used instead of `Uint8Array`/`ArrayBuffer`/\[*typedarray*\].

 \*\* This is the first public release of the browser

+Also note that while this polyfill may work in these old browsers, it is very likely that the rest of your website will not (unless if you make a concious effort about it which I would not reccomend because noone uses or should use these old browsers).

 ## API Documentation